top of page

 Just look at that face!

-Start by asking yourself those basic, yet core questions such as: Why do you want to start a new business?
+Before launch, consider core questions: Why do you want to start a new business?
 What type of business?
-When do you want to open your doors?
+When will you open?

 Their Notes:

-• I want to start a new bakery that specializes in French pastries.
+• I want to start a new bakery specializing in French pastries.

-• I'll need to sell 20 pastries a day to break even by the end of next year.
+• I need to sell 20 pastries daily to break even by the end of next year.

-• I'll establish a menu, gather recipes, and start promoting my business through digital marketing.
+• I’ll establish a menu, gather recipes, and promote my business through digital marketing.

-• Starting a bakery will allow me to benefit financially from my passion.
+• Starting a bakery will financially benefit my passion.

 SMART Goal:

-Within the next month, I want to set up a new French patisserie Downtown.
-For the next two weeks, I'll focus on my menu and marketing strategy.
-Once I open my doors in December, I'll need to sell 20 pastries a day to break even.
-This goal will allow me to enjoy my passion and make money.
+Within the next month, I will set up a French patisserie downtown.
+In two weeks, I'll develop my menu and marketing strategy.
+Once I open, I need to sell 20 pastries a day to break even.
+This goal will allow me to enjoy my passion while making money.

 Analysis: